 - 1. Suspension Is defined as a temporary dismissal from the school.
 Suspension is a drastic consequence that should be used rarely and only in response to an action of a very serious nature or after other remedial measures have been employed without success.
 A student may be placed on suspension for serious misconduct occurring on campus, during school related activities off campus, or for continued misconduct after having been placed on probation.
 Suspension may last from 1-5 days.
 Parents will be contacted by phone or in writing as to the nature of the suspension and the duration.
-Students who have been suspended will not be permitted extra time to make up work or prepare for tests.
+Students who receive in school suspension will not be permitted extra time to make up work or prepare for tests.
 They may not participate in school activities during the suspension.
-Zeroes will be recorded for work while a student is on suspension. - 2.
-In-School Suspension Is defined as a temporary dismissal of a student from his/her classes.
+Students who receive out of school suspension will receive a zero for all work missed. - In-School Suspension Is defined as a temporary dismissal of a student from his/her classes.
 The student will serve in-school suspension in the school office.
 In-school suspension may last from 1-5 days.
 Parents will be contacted by phone or in writing as to the nature of the in-school suspension and the duration.
-The student will work on his/her assigned schoolwork during their in-school suspension.
-Parents are responsible for paying for a substitute teacher for an in-school suspension.
-This is an \$80 fee. - 3.
+The student will work on his/her assigned schoolwork during their in-school suspension. - 3.
 Probation A student may be placed on probation by the principal for a specified time for serious or continued misconduct or serious academic deficiency.
 The procedure followed may include: a parent conference, written account and conditions, and written notification of termination or extension of probation. - 4.
 Expulsion Is defined as the permanent dismissal of a student from school.
-Reasons students will be expelled include, but are not limited to, a lack of progress after all other efforts of motivation and counseling have failed or if a student is a threat to the physical or moral welfare of other persons.

-5. Student withdrawal on grounds of parental behavior - Is defined as a parent's refusal to cooperate with school personnel, policies and regulations in matter of school administration or discipline.
+Reasons students will be expelled include, but are not limited to, a lack of progress after all other efforts of motivation and counseling have failed or if a student is a threat to the physical or moral welfare of other persons. - 5.
+Student withdrawal on grounds of parental behavior Is defined as a parent's refusal to cooperate with school personnel, policies, and regulations in matter of school administration or discipline.
 In accordance with Diocesan policy, parents who significantly reduce the school's ability to effectively serve the students or who continuously undermine the role of the administration and/or the teachers may be asked to withdraw their child from SPCS.
 If the parents refuse to honor the request for withdrawal, the procedures for expulsion will be followed.